aws/aws-xray-sdk-node/packages/core/README.md

         "fixed_target": 10,
         "rate": 0.05
       },
-      "version": 1
+      "version": 2
     }

 Order of priority is determined by the spot in the rules array, top being highest priority.
 The default is always checked last.
-Service name, URL path, and HTTP method patterns are case insensitive, and use a string with wild cards as the pattern format.
+Host, URL path, and HTTP method patterns are case insensitive, and use a string with wild cards as the pattern format.
 A `*` represents any number of characters, while `?` represents a single character.
 A description is optional.

     {